Kate Middleton wore Diana’s iconic emerald choker piece at Earthshot awards 2022

 For the ceremony, Catherine arrived wearing a green strapless dress with long sleeves.
 She paired her elegant dress with a piece of jewellery that Diana made iconic.

-Kate's entire look was somehow inspired by Diana's, which she wore during her Malaysian state visit in 1993.
+Kate's entire look was somehow inspired by Diana's, which she wore during her Malaysia state visit in 1993.
 Back then, Diana wore a bright green dress with an elegant choker.

 Following her mother-in-law's fashion, Kater's dress was green in colour.
 But, going with sustainable fashion theme guidelines for the event, Kate's dress was rented from HURR, a designer rental platform in the UK.

-For the event, Kate kept her hair open, and like always, she kept her makeup subtle.
+For the event, Kate kept her hair open, and like always, her makeup was subtle.

 While Prince Charles was looking dapper in a black tuxedo.